arodoni/quickstart-php/README.md

 ## Getting Started

-To run, deploy on an APACHE server and navigate to index.html page.
+To run, update the credentials in [Configuration.php](/lib/Configuration.php), deploy the files on an APACHE server and navigate to index.html page.
 Choose a scenario and click Submit.

 ### Included Scenarios
 * Connect to Zuora